ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 - It's highly recommanded to have the mod [StarlancerAIFix](https://thunderstore.io/c/lethal-company/p/AudioKnight/StarlancerAIFix/) installed but I will not spoil why...
 - You should check [ChillaxScraps](https://thunderstore.io/c/lethal-company/p/Zigzag/ChillaxScraps/), it pairs well with PremiumScraps!
 - Custom events are added to [Emergency_Dice_Updated](https://thunderstore.io/c/lethal-company/p/slayer6409/Emergency_Dice_Updated/) if you have it installed.
-- All scraps are given a custom icon if you have [RuntimeIcons](https://thunderstore.io/c/lethal-company/p/LethalCompanyModding/RuntimeIcons/) installed!
+- All scraps are given a custom icon if you have [RuntimeIcons](https://thunderstore.io/c/lethal-company/p/LethalCompanyModding/RuntimeIcons/) installed! 😌
+- The Controller item screen is upgraded if you have [OpenBodyCams](https://thunderstore.io/c/lethal-company/p/Zaggy1024/OpenBodyCams/)!
 - You can also install the mod [NavMeshInCompany](https://thunderstore.io/c/lethal-company/p/Kittenji/NavMeshInCompany/) if you want more chaos! 😏

 ### Feedback